russellbomer/quarry/docs/archive/ARCHITECTURE.md

 ## **Recommendation for Product Positioning**

 ### Option A: **Positioned as "Template Library"**
-> "Foundry: Pre-built connectors for common data sources (FDA, NWS, etc.) + framework for adding your own"
+> "Quarry: Pre-built connectors for common data sources (FDA, NWS, etc.) + framework for adding your own"

 - ✅ Honest about limitations
 - ✅ Shows off working examples